 RAID 0 recovery is one of our specialties.
 You need to be especially careful what steps are taken in the process of RAID 0 data recovery.
 Recovering from this array configuration can be especially tricky, due to the lack of redundancy with the configuration.

 When your device goes down, and especially if a hard drive has failed, you are going to want to consult with a professional.
 Every move you make is critical to the success of recovery.

-SERT engineers are highly experienced when it comes to recovering data from RAID 0 configurations.
-SERT data recovery specialists have successfully recovered thousands of RAID systems over the years.
+SERT engineers are highly experienced when it comes to RAID 0 recovery.
+SERT’s data recovery professionals have successfully recovered thousands of RAID systems over the years.

-This is a very dangerous place to find yourself.
+This is a very dangerous place to be.
 When a drive in your RAID 0 goes down, it’s not the time to go to your local computer repair shop.

-It’s crucial to determine what caused that drive to fail before trying to recover the data.
+It’s crucial to determine what caused the array to fail before trying to recover the data.
 The main thing to know is if any of the drives are failing, or have already failed.
 A RAID array data recovery specialist will have the expertise to tell you that, as well as perform whatever type of repair your hard drive needs.
 You want to deal with a company that has a clean room environment onsite in case the drives internal parts need to be replaced.

 Whichever the cause of your RAID 0 failure, it is essential to shut down your system immediately and note the events leading up to the failure.
 With RAID 0 failure, most of the cases we see are due to:

 We can’t warn you enough of the risks of DIY (do it yourself) attempts at RAID array recovery with this configuration, especially on Drobos and other NAS devices.
-Because this array configuration lacks the redundancy others offer, data recovery requires more than just swapping out a hard drive.
+Because this array configuration lacks the redundancy others offer, RAID 0 recovery requires more than just swapping out a hard drive.